idkconsole/Youtube-Views/README.md

-# YouTube View Pump
+# 🎥 YouTube View Pump

-Web tool that boosts YouTube video views by running multiple instances at once.
-Just paste your link and choose how many players (up to 100) you want.
-Works even with browser minimized - perfect for content creators looking to bump their numbers.
+Boost your YouTube video views by simulating multiple view sessions directly from your browser.
+This lightweight tool runs entirely in HTML, CSS, and JavaScript—no backend required.

 ## Features

 - Run up to 100 YouTube video instances simultaneously
-- Background playback support (continues playing when browser is minimized)
+- Background playback support (works even when minimized)
-- Simple and clean user interface
+- Clean and simple user interface
-- Lightweight implementation with vanilla JavaScript
-- No external dependencies required
+- No external libraries or dependencies
+- Works directly from your browser (just open `index.html`)

 ## Usage

-1. Clone the repository
+1. Download or clone this repository
-2. Run `python main.py`
+2. Open `index.html` in your browser
+3. Paste your YouTube video link
-3. Enter a YouTube URL and desired number of views
+4. Choose the number of views (1–100)
-4. Click "Boost" to start playing multiple instances
+5. Click **Boost** to start the view pump

 ## Disclaimer